List of The Price Is Right pricing games: B

-Back to '75
+Back to '76

-Three small prizes that first appeared on the show 50 years ago are displayed on a turntable housed inside a stylized vintage television set.
+Three small prizes that first appeared on the show 50 years earlier are displayed on a turntable housed inside a stylized vintage television set.
 The contestant has to guess the price of each individual item from that year.
 The contestant turns a knob on the television to dial in their guess for each price, using a $50 range for the first two prizes and a $100 range for the third.
-The contestant wins a large (and modern) prize if the total difference of their guesses and the actual prices of the items does not exceed $50.
+The contestant wins a large, modern prize if the total difference of their guesses and the actual prices of the items does not exceed $50.

 The game debuted under the name Back to '72 during the show's 50th season, and was originally supposed to be played only through the end of 2022.
 It returned in January 2023 as Back to '73 and has since been added to the current pricing game lineup, with the name being updated each year.